-Probiotics are natural compounds and naturally reside in the body.
+Probiotics are natural compounds that naturally reside in the body.
 For the majority of people, probiotics are quite safe.

 Some people can have temporary increases in symptoms of gas, bloating, or GI discomfort for several days.
 If this continues, it is best to decrease the dose or try different probiotic strains, such as Bacillus strains or Saccharomyces boulardii.

 People with critical illness or severe immune compromise should avoid probiotics according to the Cleveland Clinic.

 While supplements can help prevent and treat candida infections, a good long-term strategy is to incorporate probiotic foods into your diet as well.

 A list of some easy-to-make probiotic foods include:

 - Fermented asparagus